 - 1. Start a script session to a file called myscript0.
-Type and execute a Linux command to do the following - Count the number of files in your current directory - Count the number of files in your current directory that includes the phrase "HW" - Repeat the previous command but consider both capital and small letters (i.e. the files that contains HW, Hw, hW, and hw). - A command to count the number of lines that you input from the standard input that contains the string book.
-The number should be displayed after you finish entering text. - 2.
-Write a C program named countpos.c The program reads a sequence of positive numbers and displays their sum.
-It stops after the first negative number (the negative number is not added), and prints the result.
+Type and execute a Linux command to do the following - Count the numbers of files in your current directory - Count the number of files in your current directory that includes the phrase "HW" - Repeat the previous command but consider both capital and small letters (i.e. the files that contains HW, Hw, hW, and hw). - A command to count the number of lines, that you input from the standard input, that contains the string book.
+The number should be displayed after you finish entering text. - Submit your script file to L1 - 2.
+Write a C program named countpos.c The program reads a sequence of positive numbers and display their sum.
+It stops after the first negative number (the negative number is not added), and print the result.
 The result should be printed in 10 spaces left justified followed by a newline character.
+Submit your script file to L1.